Nijeesh-bit/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 6. Verification:
    - Click on "File" > "New" > "Verification/Debugging Files" > "University Program VWF".
    - Once Waveform is created Right Click on the Input/Output Panel > " Insert Node or Bus" > Click on Node Finder > Click On "List" > Select All.
-   - Give the Input Combinations according to the Truth Table amd then simulate the Output Waveform.
+   - Give the Input Combinations according to the Truth Table and then simulate the Output Waveform.